 One final thought.
 I previously asked how dangerous and futile is it to complete the information of being rich with happiness and endlessly work towards it?
 It might not be dangerous and futile after all and it might be a step towards surviving the future itself.
 Save yourselves to buy some expensive computers and become cyborgs 🙂 and predicting on the same lines rich enough to achieve mortality :).
 Who says happiness?
 We are talking survival here 😉

-Disclaimer: Rich will survive and therefore we need to become rich is very much subject to many counterarguments and I fully appreciate the same, especially the immortal soul spiritual counterargument (what with support from quantum theory increasingly gathering scientific voices of an illusory world tending towards such explanations) and the above blog is meant to be in no disregard to such spiritual theories/otherwise.
+Disclaimer: Rich will survive and therefore we need to become rich is very much subject to many counterarguments and I fully appreciate the same, especially the immortal soul spiritual counterargument (what with support from quantum theory increasingly gathering scientific voices of an illusory world tending towards such explanations) and counterarguments that support processes to overcome survival instincts and the above blog is meant to be in no disregard to such spiritual theories/otherwise.